EuCd$_2$As$_2$: a magnetic semiconductor

 The infrared properties of EuCd$_2$As$_2$ are shown in Fig.~\ref{fig1}(g-i), determined for the insulating sample.
-Far-infrared reflectance, shown at several different temperatures in Fig.~\ref{fig1}(g), is dominated by two strong in-plane, $E_u$ phonon modes, at 80 and 180 cm$^{-1}$ \cite{Homes:2022}.
-The higher frequency mode is an unscreened Reststrahlen mode, since there are no underlying free carriers to screen it.
-The rather weak temperature dependence of the reflectance is again typical of semiconductors.
-Moreover, the value of reflectance at low photon energies is far below unity, which contrasts with behaviour of metals and semimetals.
+Far-infrared reflectance, shown at several different temperatures in Fig.~\ref{fig1}(g), is dominated by two strong in-plane, $E_u$ phonon modes, at 86 and 165~cm$^{-1}$ \cite{Homes:2023}.
+The higher frequency mode is an unscreened Reststrahlen mode, since there are no free carriers to screen it.
+The weak temperature dependence of the reflectance is typical of semiconductors.
+Moreover, the value of reflectance at low photon energies is far below unity, contrasting the behaviour of metals and semimetals.
 To obtain the precise value of the semiconducting band gap, we determine transmission through a thin EuCd$_2$As$_2$ sample.
 Transmission and reflectance are modelled using a multilayer model of the dielectric response \cite{Kuzmenko2005}.
 Kramers-Kronig analysis of reflectance is unreliable as the sample is highly transparent in the mid-infrared range.
 The obtained optical conductivity, $\sigma_1(\omega)$, is shown in Fig.~\ref{fig1}(i).
-The onset of absorption coincides with a sudden drop in transmission, and we place it at 770~meV (6200~cm$^{-1}$).
-No Drude component is present in the optical conductivity, in line with our resistivity measurement.
-Metallic samples \cite{SM} give reflectance with more screened phonons, in agreement with a previous optical study \cite{Wang:2016} and similar to EuCd$_2$P$_2$ \cite{Homes:2022}.
+The onset of absorption coincides with a sudden drop in transmission at 770~meV (6200~cm$^{-1}$).
+No Drude component appears in the optical conductivity, in line with our resistivity measurement.
+Metallic samples \cite{SM} show screened phonons, in agreement with previous optical studies \cite{Wang:2016,Homes:2023}.
 In metallic and insulating samples, the infrared phonons appear at the same frequencies, and there is a strong increase of the optical conductivity above 1~eV.
 In both cases, the Drude contribution, if at all present, is minor.
-Based on the experimental evidence outlined thus far, we assert that EuCd$_2$As$_2$ is a semiconductor---in our case with a light $p$-type doping---in which the carrier density depends on the starting material purity and the crystal synthesis.
+Based on the experimental evidence outlined thus far, we assert that EuCd$_2$As$_2$ is a semiconductor---in our case with a light $p$-type doping---whose carrier density depends on the starting material purity and the crystal synthesis.
+The steep slope of the interband absorption edge at 770~meV is typical of a direct band gap~\cite{CardonaYu}.
+This is consistent with the ARPES data in Fig.~\ref{fig1}(e), showing the accumulation of both photoexcited electrons and holes at the $\Gamma$ point.